sajalkmr/sajalkmr/README.md

 <br>

-- 🔭 I’m currently working on my <a href="https://sajalkmr.github.io"> personal website</a>.
+- 🔭 I’m currently working on <a href="https://www.theodinproject.com/"> theodinproject</a>.
-- 🌱 I’m currently learning c language and web development.
+- 🌱 I’m currently learning C language and Web development.
 - 💬 Ask me about anything.